Unidata/netcdf-java/docs/src/public/userguide/pages/netcdfJava/developer/CdmUtilityPrograms.md

        Enable the shuffle filter, which may improve compression.
 Only used in NetCDF 4.
 This option is ignored unless a non-zero deflate level is specified.
        Default: true
+    --diskCacheRoot
+      Set the DiskCache root.
+This parameter controls where temporary files will be stored, if necessary (e.g. intermediate uncompressed NEXRAD files created when reading compressed files).
+Must be a valid filesystem path.
+Note: this directory is not automatically cleaned, so be sure to clean-up as needed
     -h, --help
        Display this help and exit
        Default: false